 Welcome to Digital Scholarship

-Note: Starting in Summer 2020, the Digital CoLab is a virtual space.
-All workshops, gatherings, and consultations in Fall 2020 will be hosted via online video.
+Note: In Fall 2021, the Digital CoLab is a mostly virtual space.
+All workshops, gatherings, and consultations in Fall 2021 will be hosted via online video.

 What We Do